gkiely/flux-machine/README.md

   speed: 0,
 };

-// Create a machine with JSX, SCXML or Xstate JSON const humanMachine = fsm(humanStateChart, context);
+// Create a machine (also supports SCXML or Xstate JSON) const humanMachine = fsm(humanStateChart, context);

-// Add conditions, assign or invoke side effects with chained syntax humanMachine
+// Add conditions, assignments or invoke side effects with chained syntax humanMachine
   .when({
     state: "walking",